For current UChicago students:

 The Student Summer Research Fellowship Program administered under the Computer Science Department aims at recruiting a group of highly motivated undergraduate students from select partner universities to join the faculty-led research groups and conduct research at UChicago in the summer.
 During the 8-week program period, each student will spend their work time with one faculty member and his/her research team to conduct research.
 In addition, the program will organize group-based team building activities, workshops, group projects etc. that will expose students to the larger UChicago academic community.

-The Data & Computing Summer Lab is an immersive 10-week paid summer research program at the University of Chicago.
+The Data Science Institute Summer Lab is an immersive 10-week paid summer research program at the University of Chicago.
 In the program, high school and undergraduate students are paired with a data science mentor in various domains, including: computer science, data science, social science, climate and energy policy, public policy, materials science, and biomedical research.
 Through this pairing the research assistant will engage with and hone their skills in research methodologies, practices, and teamwork.
 CDAC encourages participation from a broad range of students, and requires no prior research experience to apply.

 In this program, students have the opportunity for intensive study and research in mathematics.
 Students participate in at least one of several courses taught by Department of Mathematics faculty members and are mentored by Department of Mathematics graduate students.
 The purpose of the program is to provide an opportunity for students to be involved in a deeper experience in mathematics than is usually available during the academic quarters.
 This program is especially beneficial for undergraduates who are considering graduate study and research in mathematics.

 The University of Chicago Summer Research Experiences for Undergraduates (REU) Program in Physics, supported by the National Science Foundation offers undergraduates the opportunity to gain research experience working in the laboratory or research group of a Physics Department faculty member.
 The program is open to all and encourages applications from those underrepresented in physics.
 Supplementing this valuable practical experience, faculty and graduate students present special lectures to provide an overview of the wide-ranging research conducted in the department.